When Dmitry Dragilev drove cross country to Silicon Valley, he had no idea what was ahead.

 Yeah.
 Like you just want to test stuff out.
 You never want to go blind.
 Kind of like investing all this time and effort into like researching all these people and creating data for them and then just not actually like getting any results out of it.

 Yup.
 Yeah, for sure.
-Well, Dimitri, thanks so much for joining us.
+Well, Dmitry, thanks so much for joining us.
 Super interesting.
 I always like hearing you talk about this stuff.
 There’s always like something that makes me think of like, Oh shit, I should be doing that.
 Like why did I not think of that before now?
 So super helpful.
 Where should people go to get more information that should go to just reach out?
 Do you still do coaching, consulting?

 I do.
 Yeah. justreachout.io Is probably the best way to contact me.
 There’s contact the link there.
 You can just hit that.
-Um, email@example.com is my email.
+Um, firstname.lastname@example.org is my email.
 If you want, check out criminallyprolific.com, that’s my like blog where you’ll find my course.
 You’ll find some of the coaching that I do, um, for PR and SEO and outreach and all that stuff.
 Right now it’s kind of like a secondary thing that I do.
-I mainly run, just reach out.
+I mainly run Just Reach Out.

 Yeah.
 I’m happy to chat with anybody out there struggling with this stuff.